JackBro/imm_engine/README.md

 * **init_d3d**: Basic windows draw empty.
 * **simple_secene**: The current work (see Released Demo).
-3D models and textures of this demo is absent in the repository, please obtain from the Released Demo or rebuild the asset.
+3D models and textures of this demo is absent in the repository, they can be obtained from the Released Demo or rebuild the asset.
+The Released Demo may be different with the latest source build, please edit the Lua script or source files to delete the asset, the engine will tell what files not found.
+Notice .b3m file corresponding x64/x86 version.

 Runtime Folder Tree:
 --------------------